bcgov/sso-keycloak/wiki/Useful-References.md

 - **User Authorization**: This determines the resources a user is allowed access, and usually applies when the user is interacting directly with the resource server.

 User authorization can be implemented in many ways.
 Our service supports user roles allowing RBAC for robust user authorization.
+See [Creating and Managing a Role](./Creating-a-Role.md) for more information on using roles.

 ### Identity Provider